syednadeembe/project_sessions/session-design/cd/debug-cd/README.txt

-Exercise 1 : identifying the issues with the deployment from events or deployment kubectl apply -f rbac.yaml kubectl apply -f dbase.yaml  ### this pod will not be in running state kubectl apply -f app-deployment.yaml ### this pod will not be in running state kubectl apply -f ui-deployment.yaml ### this pod will be in running state kubectl get pods
+Exercise 1 : identifying the issues with the deployment from events or deployment kubectl apply -f rbac.yaml kubectl apply -f dbase.yaml  ### this pod will work be in running state, beacuse of this "kubectl label nodes devops-with-syed-worker dbase=true" kubectl apply -f app-deployment.yaml ### this pod will not be in running state kubectl apply -f ui-deployment.yaml ### this pod will be in running state kubectl get pods